-What Investors Look For When Evaluating Your Pitch: Omar J. Sati, Co-Founder and Managing Director, DASH Ventures
+What Investors Look For When Evaluating Your Pitch: Omar J. Sati, Co-Founder and Managing Director, DASH Ventures Laser-like focus, particularly at the early stages, is critical and can sometimes mean the difference between your startup's survival and failure.

 When evaluating a pitch, investors have standard guidelines for formulating an investment decision.
 Beyond the required basics, below are specific elements, unique to our investment philosophy, that we particularly take note of.